Juissie-GW/Juissie.jl/README.md

 ### Julia Package

-Documentation TODO.
-Walkthroughs of module basic usage may be found in the `notebooks` directory.
+We provide extensive documentation of the Juissie.jl package [here](https://juissie-gw.github.io/Juissie.jl/).
+Additional walkthroughs of basic usage of the modules may be found in the [`notebooks`](https://github.com/Juissie-GW/Juissie.jl/tree/main/notebooks) directory.

 ## API Keys